The 50 U.S. Cities With the Worst Air Quality

 Do you live in one of these cities?
 What do you do to stay active while avoiding the poor air quality?
 What have you noticed your city do to improve conditions, and what would you like to see them do?

-Make sure you check out the best 50 cities ranked by air quality, too.
+And make sure you check out the 50 U.S. cities ranked as having the best air quality.

 The 50 Best Cities Ranked by Air Quality